Sarcoidosis: Signs and symptoms

 Sarcoidosis is a systemic inflammatory disease that can affect any organ, although it can be asymptomatic and is discovered by accident in about 5% of cases.
 Common symptoms, which tend to be vague, include fatigue (unrelieved by sleep; occurs in up to 85% of cases), lack of energy, weight loss, joint aches and pains (which occur in about 70% of cases), arthritis (14–38% of cases), dry eyes, swelling of the knees, blurry vision, shortness of breath, a dry, hacking cough, or skin lesions.
 Less commonly, people may cough up blood.
 Sarcoidosis is also accompanied by psychological distress and symptoms of anxiety and depression, which are also associated with fatigue.
 The cutaneous symptoms vary, and range from rashes and noduli (small bumps) to erythema nodosum, granuloma annulare, or lupus pernio.
 Sarcoidosis and cancer may mimic one another, making the distinction difficult.

 The combination of erythema nodosum, bilateral hilar lymphadenopathy, and joint pain is called Löfgren syndrome, which has a relatively good prognosis.
 This form of the disease occurs significantly more often in Scandinavian patients than in those of non-Scandinavian origin.

 Respiratory tract

 Localization to the lungs is by far the most common manifestation of sarcoidosis.
 At least 90% of those affected experience lung involvement.
 Overall, about 50% develop permanent pulmonary abnormalities, and 5 to 15% have progressive fibrosis of the lung parenchyma.
 Sarcoidosis of the lung is primarily an interstitial lung disease in which the inflammatory process involves the alveoli, small bronchi, and small blood vessels.
 In acute and subacute cases, physical examination usually reveals dry crackles.
 At least 5% of cases include pulmonary arterial hypertension.
 The upper respiratory tract (including the larynx, pharynx, and sinuses) may be affected, which occurs in between 5 and 10% of cases.

-The four stages of pulmonary involvement are based on radiological stage of the disease, which is helpful in prognosis:
+The four stages of pulmonary involvement are based on the radiological stage of the disease, which is helpful in prognosis: